 Lastly, mass-following.
 This is definitely not for everybody, but it does get results faster than liking and commenting.
 It doesn’t look good to follow 7500 people, but if that’s what it takes to get your first 3000 followers, then do it.
 The same rules apply to when you’re liking people’s pictures.
 Follow mostly smaller accounts since they’ll be the ones who actually check their notifications.

 Believe it or not, having a lot of followers on social media opens up a lot of opportunities beyond just an ego boost.
 Having specialized in social media growth and monetization since I was 17, I’ve seen and helped dozens of people become millionaires through social media.
 The only reason I’m able to travel the world while I work is because of social media, so I can attest to its growing presence and importance globally.
 It is here to stay, and as long as there are products and companies to promote (which will be for the rest of eternity), there will be opportunities for you to use your large social media following as your career.
 It took me over a year to get my first 5,000 followers on social media, and now I have over three million across all platforms.
-It will be difficult at first, but once you start hitting those milestones, growth starts to come a bit more naturally.
+It is difficult, at first.
+Once you start hitting those milestones, growth starts to come a bit more naturally.

 Finally, the actual posts themselves.